lykamarcelino/team05_unr_react_app/README.md

 ## Project Notes
 The project notes will be updated as changes are made to the project.

-   **Date:** 3/14/2020
+   **Date:** 3/15/2020

    **Note:**
    - This Repository includes the new React app for the Sales Forecasting project
-   - GitHub wouldn't allow me to upload the node_modules file because it was too large.
-The node_modules should be the same as when a new React app is made.
-   - It currently is using React Bootstrap for the top navbar and has trial code for the side navbar
+   - The connected page is the page that is currently displayed
    - The login page should be the first page that is displayed, and after clicking the button the user should be prompted to log in: This is not functional!
-   - Upon running, the main page is shown: this is currently not connected to the other main Sales Forecasting application.
+   - Upon running, the main page is shown: this is currently not connected to the other main Sales Forecasting application
+   - Cosmetic changes will be made later